 Many researchers wonder if their research requires IRB review.
 If your research meets the following two definitions then you are involved in research with human subjects: "Research" means a systematic investigation designed to develop or contribute to generalizable knowledge.
 "Human subject" means a living individual about whom an investigator conducting research obtains: 1.) data through intervention or interaction with the individual, or 2.) identifiable private information.For assistance in determining whether you need to submit an application to the IRB, refer to one of the following resources: here to begin the electronic submission process.

-Upon completion of the Determination of Human Subjects Research Form 6, please contact the Research Integrity staff to confirm your research is not human subjects under DHHS regulations, or the project is program evaluation or quality improvement.
-The IRB will submit an official letter if your project does not need IRB approval.
+Upon completion of the Determination of Human Subjects Research Form 6, please contact the Research Integrity staff to confirm your research is not human subjects under DHHS regulations.
+The IRB will submit an official letter if your project does not qualify as research that involves human participants.

 If you have any questions or need more information, please contact the Research Integrity office at email@example.com or 561.297.1383.